mundorum-lab/datasci/modules/chat/README.md

 ## Example

-* The index.html file can be used as an example
+* Examples can be found in the folder "integration examples"
-* The integration with a mock of the workflow can be seen in this file, also the value received can be seen in console.
-* The integration with transform and graph components should be seen too, however it is not working properly yet.
+* To run them, follow the steps on the README in the folder of the project and use the following links:
+* Visualize integration: http://127.0.0.1:5173/modules/chat/integration-examples/visualize/index.html and to see a sample answer, follow the link : https://chat.openai.com/share/6be5514c-5147-4fa6-8185-c4667e900fc0
+* Transform integration: http://127.0.0.1:5173/modules/chat/integration-examples/transform/transform_table_view.html and to see a sample answer, follow the link: https://chat.openai.com/share/84ae4554-64a9-49c7-914f-3995df461161